Abhiroop/Abhiroop.github.io/_posts/2017-2-11-Finger-Trees.md

 leaf :: Measured v a => a -> a -> Tree v a
 leaf a priority = Leaf (measure priority) a
 ```
 And thats it!
 You have your finger tree defined.
-As you encounter more operations and extend it to answer more type of queries instantiate the `Monoid` typeclass and figure out ways of combining the elements into action.
+As you encounter more operations and extend it to answer more type of queries, instantiate the `Monoid` typeclass and figure out ways of combining the elements into action.
 Have a look at the random access function and the priority queue lookup function together.
 They are just super simple Haskell implementations of the pseudocode deifned above:
 ```haskell
 (!!!) :: Tag Size => Tree Size a-> Int -> a
 (Leaf _ a)     !!!
 0 = a